 - group work

-Murray, M., Pytharouli, S., & Douglas, J. (Accepted/In press).
+Murray, M., Pytharouli, S., & Douglas, J. (2020).
 Engineering students perceptions of legacy value from their participation in an Outward Bound course.
 Abstract from 8th International Symposium of Engineering Education (ISEE)2020, Glasgow, United Kingdom.